-The Morondo Gold Project is located approximately 350 kilometres north-west of Yamoussoukro, the political capital of Côte d’Ivoire, and approximately 600 kilometres north-west of Abidjan, the commercial capital of the country.
+The Koné Gold Project (“KGP”, or the “Project”) is located approximately 350 kilometres north-west of Yamoussoukro, the political capital of Côte d’Ivoire, and approximately 600 kilometres north-west of Abidjan, the commercial capital of the country.

 The Project is ideally situated near existing infrastructure and is accessible year-round via asphalt road and has access to ample water resources.

-- Inferred Mineral Resources are reported in accordance with NI 43-101 with an effective date of the 12th of August 2021, for the Koné deposit within the KGP.
+- Indicated Mineral Resources and Inferred Mineral Resources are reported in accordance with NI 43-101 with an effective date of the 12th of August 2021, for the Koné deposit within the KGP.

-- The Koné Mineral Resources are reported on a 100% basis using a cut-off of 0.5g/t and constrained within preliminary pit shells based on a gold price of US$1,500/ounce
+- The updated MRE is reported on a 100% basis and is constrained within an optimal pit shell generated at a gold price of US$1,500/ounce.

-- The identified Mineral Resources in the block model are classified according to the “CIM” definitions for the Measured, Indicated, and Inferred categories.
+- The identified Mineral Resources are classified according to the “CIM” definitions of Indicated Mineral Resources and Inferred Mineral Resources.

-- The Koné Mineral Resource Statement was prepared under the supervision of Mr Jonathan Abbott of MPR Geological Consultants Pty Ltd. Mr Abbott is a Qualified Person as defined in NI 43-101.
+- The updated MRE was prepared by Mr. Jonathon Abbott of MPR Geological Consultants of Perth, Australia who is a Qualified Person as defined by NI 43-101.

-- Mineral Resources that are not Mineral Reserves do not necessarily demonstrate economic viability.
+- Mineral Resources that are not Mineral Reserves do not have demonstrated economic viability.

-Over the last 12 years exploration on the Koné Gold Project (formally the Morondo Gold Project has been run by the same Ivorian and geologists working for a number of different companies but throughout under the direction of Montage CEO, Hugh Stuart.
+Over the last 12 years exploration on the Koné Gold Project (formally the Morondo Gold Project) has been run by the same local team working for a number of different companies but throughout under the direction of Montage CEO, Hugh Stuart.

-The application for the Morondo Exploration was made by Red Back Mining in 2008 with soil sampling and trenching leading to the first shallow drilling by Red Back in 2010 just prior to the company’s acquisition by Kinross.
+The application for the Koné Exploration Permit was made by Red Back Mining in 2008 with soil sampling and trenching leading to the first shallow drilling by Red Back in 2010 just prior to the company’s acquisition by Kinross.

 In 2013, Sirocco Gold, run by the ex-Red Back Management optioned the permit from Kinross and completed follow up shallow RC drilling defining the extents of the Koné deposit.

-Exploration since the formation of Montage in August 2019 up to the point of its initial public offering (“IPO”) in October 2020 focussed on expanding the knowledge of the Koné deposit at depth and extending surface geochemistry across previously unsampled eastern part of the permit.
+Exploration completed by Montage from its formation in August 2019 up to the point of its initial public offering (“IPO”) in October 2020 focussed on expanding the knowledge of the Koné deposit at depth and extending surface geochemistry across previously unsampled eastern part of the permit.

-The Morondo Gold Project lies over the southern part of the Birrimian aged Boundiali Basin and covers the extensions of the regional scale and highly prospective Tongon and Syama shear systems.
+The Koné Gold Project lies over the southern part of the Birrimian aged Boundiali Basin and covers the extensions of the regional scale and highly prospective Tongon and Syama shear systems.

-The Inferred Mineral Resource at Koné is hosted within a 150-200m wide complex quartz diorite package which dips 45-50° west and strikes north-south, and is interpreted as a series of intrusions rather than a single coherent intrusion.
+The mineralization at Koné is hosted within a 150-330m wide complex quartz diorite package which dips 45-50° west and strikes north-south, and is interpreted as a series of intrusions rather than a single coherent intrusion.
 The diorite package is intruded into folded mafic volcaniclastic country rocks.
 Metamorphic grade in the area is upper greenschist to lower amphibolite facies.
 A foliation striking north-south and dipping 45-50° to the west is consistent throughout the area.

 The hanging wall contact of the diorite package with the overlying volcaniclastic package is well defined by current drilling and is marked by thin dykes of diorite and a 10-20m thick, barren diorite body.

-The footwall contact is poorly defined as the majority of the current drilling ends in the diorite and only the deeper core holes have intersected this contact.
 In the footwall, mafic volcaniclastic rocks dominate the geology and are also intruded by thin, foliation parallel diorite dykes which have weak gold values associated with their contacts.
-Folds observed in the volcaniclastic rocks typically plunge between 10-40° towards the south west.
+Folds observed in the volcaniclastic rocks typically plunge between 10-40° towards the southwest.

-Mineralization at Koné is characterized by mineralized true widths of between 170 and 260m at average grades of between 0.5 and 1.2g/t
+Mineralization at Koné is characterized by mineralized true widths of between 170 and 330m at average grades of between 0.5g/t and 1.2g/t.

 The diorite intrusion is consistently mineralized with gold associated with 1-3% fine, disseminated pyrite with elevated gold grades related to an increase in the frequency of 1-5mm quartz + calcite + pyrite veinlets which are oriented north-south and dipping 45-50° west, consistent with the foliation.